TimothyJKennedy/ClickyClicker/README.md

-# ClickyClicker - Screen Auto-Clicker
+# ClickyClicker - an Automated Clicking application created by Timothy J Kennedy

 ## Overview

-ClickyClicker is a simple automation tool that allows you to define specific rectangular areas on your screen and have the computer automatically click within those areas sequentially.
+ClickyClicker is a simple automation tool that allows you to define specific rectangular areas on your screen and have the computer automatically click a random spot within those areas sequentially.

 It features:
 *   A transparent overlay for drawing click zones.